galaxyproject/training-material/faqs/galaxy/datasets_UCSC_sourced_genome.md

 **Option 2**

-1. Use the tool **Get Data -> UCSC Main**
+1. Use the tool **Get Data -> UCSC Main**.
-2. In the Table Browser, choose the target genome and build
+2. In the Table Browser, choose the target genome and build.
-3. For "group" choose the last option "All Tables"
+3. For "group" choose the last option "All Tables".
-4. For "table" choose "chromInfo"
+4. For "table" choose "chromInfo".
-5. Leave all other options at default and send the output to Galaxy
+5. Leave all other options at default and send the output to Galaxy.
-6. This new dataset will load as a tabular dataset into your history
+6. This new dataset will load as a tabular dataset into your history.
-7. It will list out the contents of the genome build, including the chromosome identifiers (in the first column)
+7. It will list out the contents of the genome build, including the chromosome identifiers (in the first column).